 Alternatives- talcum powder certified asbestos-free by the manufacturer, cornstarch, rice starch, tapioca starch, arrowroot powder.

 Formaldehyde-releasing preservatives are found in various nail polishes, hair dyes, moisturizers, lotions, hair treatments, sunscreens, body washes, shampoos and cosmetics.
 These preservatives release formaldehyde slowly over time preventing bacterial growth.

-Formaldehyde is a known human carcinogen proven by various studies.
+Various studies prove formaldehyde is a human carcinogen.
 Low exposure to formaldehyde may also cause skin and eye irritation.
 Formaldehyde itself is used in nail paints as an ingredient to harden nail polishes.

 How to spot?
 Formaldehyde, Quaternium-15, DMDM hydantoin, imidazolidinyl urea, Diazolidinyl Urea, polyoxymethylene urea, sodium hydroxymethylglycinate, 2-bromo-2-nitropropane-1,3-diol (bronopol) and glyoxal.

 Alternatives: nail paints certified ‘3 free’(free of formaldehyde, toluene and dibutyl phthalate), natural preservatives.

 Polyethylene glycol (PEG) can be found in various moisturizers, shampoos, conditioners, lotions, cosmetics etc. It is used for its humectant and solvent properties.